KrAG2000/KrAG2000/README.md

 👋 Hi there!
-I'm Kartik, an enthusiastic undergraduate with a passion for developing web applications.
+I'm Kartik, a descent working professional, eager to learn new tech-stack and develop web applications.

-👀 I have expertise in several programming languages, including C++, Java, Python, HTML, CSS, Javascript and SQL.
-I'm well-versed in a variety of technologies like GraphQL, React.js, Node.js, Express (JS), Bootstrap (CSS), MySQL (SQL), and Firebase.
-I'm also comfortable working with Jira, Git and GitHub.
-I love designing systems based on efficient system design principles for maximum output with minimum input and also minimum trade-offs.

-🌱 I'm currently diving deeper into the realms of Machine Learning, AI, Retrieval-Augmented Generation (RAG), LangChain and exploring their use in web personalization industry.
+💻 My technical skills include full stack development, AI and ML application development, RAG integration, API development and integration, deployment using various tools.
+My tech stack includes React.js, Node.js, Express.js, Bootstrap 4/5, MySQL, Drupal 8/9, Apache Unomi and C++, Java, Python and Javascript as programming languages.
+I’m also well-versed in using tools like Jira, Git and Jenkins, ensuring smooth collaboration, handling deployment and version control in projects.

+🛠 I love designing systems with a focus on efficiency, aiming for maximum output with minimal trade-offs.

+🌱 I’m building from scratch, an application using Machine Learning (ML), Artificial Intelligence (AI), Retrieval-Augmented Generation (RAG) and LangChain, using Python as the programming language, with use case of web personalisation.
+I'm also exploring use cases of this new technology in other fields.

 📫 Feel free to reach out to me at: agni5kartik@gmail.com